 About me

-I am actively seeking a Summer 2026 internship in related fields, please feel free to reach out to me at zhiqi [at] cs [dot] wisc [dot] edu
+I am actively seeking internship opportunities in related fields.
+Please feel free to reach out to me at zhiqi [at] cs [dot] wisc [dot] edu, or take a look at my resume.

 Publications